asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 Matt nodded slowly.
 "We'll talk to her.
 Morrison can set it up."

 They drove through Fort Dodge, then Rockwell City, watching the mile markers count down.
 Brandon's mind kept circling back to the crime scene photos.
 Something about the staging bothered him beyond the obvious.
 The shower running, yes.
 The stolen jewelry, yes.
-But there was something else.
-Something in the way the body had been positioned.
+But there
 He pulled up the photos again, studying them closely.
 Palmer lay on his back in the tub, arms at his sides, legs straight.
 Almost peaceful except for the blood and the wounds.
 The shower had been running long enough to fill the tub partway before the homeowner arrived, water mixing with blood, draining slowly.

 "The tub was plugged," Brandon said.